 My book makes reference to everyone that I lost through death and from relationship breakups.
+It also mentions everyone that has caused me grief.
 Grief is not just about death it could be a broken-down marriage.
 Grief is the feeling of having no control and that nothing you can do or say can change things.
 Grief is the end of life or the end of a relationship it is final.

 I have so many unanswered questions and hopefully, one day I may get to learn the answers to them.
 I hope if his family read this they will know I did care.
 In fact, I never stopped.